 2. Background: The Laplace transform is a primary way to study the stability and evolution of linearized dynamical systems, because it turns them into algebraic systems.

-Question: Use the Laplace transform to find the generic solution for the following over-damped vibrating system that experiences an unspecified force:
+Question: Use the Laplace transform to find the solution for the following damped vibrating system that is put into motion using a constant force applied over a finite time interval: